scylladb/scylla-monitoring/docs/source/alerting.rst

 Alertmanager
 ^^^^^^^^^^^^

-The `Alertmanager`_ gets the alerts from the Prometheus server and responsible for duplicating, grouping and routing.
+The `Alertmanager`_ gets the alerts from the Prometheus server responsible for duplicating, grouping and routing.

 ..  _`Alertmanager` : https://prometheus.io/docs/alerting/alertmanager/